When the best care matters...

 - Mental Health professionals are available by appointment to meet with patients who are undergoing cancer treatment to talk through worries, anxieties, or concerns that may be a result of the cancer diagnosis.
 Therapy may include other family members or a referral for medication to help with depression or anxiety.
 The mental health therapist can also assist the patient or family in locating a support group.

 - Chaplain: Patients and families are the focus of the hospital chaplain who offers spiritual and emotional support throughout the course of diagnosis, treatment, and at any time during the illness.
 The chaplain will also contact spiritual leaders and clergy of any faith upon request by patients and families.
-The Pastoral Care Staff is available 7:30 a.m. - 4:30 p.m., Monday – Friday, or by contacting the hospital operator.
+The Spiritual Care Staff is available 7:30 a.m. - 4:30 p.m., Monday – Friday, or by contacting the hospital operator.